-WRIT 108 - Elementary Technical
+WRIT 108 - Elementary Technical Writing.

-Writing.
-Technical Writing for the Trades is designed to prepare the student for jobrelated writing.
+Technical Writing for the Trades is designed to prepare the student for job-related writing.
 The student will learn to communicate information that is new to someone who needs to know the information in order to do a job or make a decision.
 Topics include adapting messages to audiences, organizing paragraphs, revising for style, summarizing information, weighing ethical issues, creating appropriate page layout for everyday communications situations, and explaining a process.
 Specific applications are individualized according to students' career plans and are chosen from several categories including effective memo/letter writing, short report writing, and proposal writing.
 This course does not fulfill General Education requirements for transfer.
-Prerequisite: appropriate placement.

-\WRIT 121 - Intro to Technical Writing.
+WRIT 121 - Intro to Technical Writing.
 This course is designed to prepare students for job-related writing.
 Students learn to communicate information in order to do a job or make a decision.
 Topics covered include adapting messages to audiences, organizing paragraphs, revising for style, summarizing information, using definitions in reports, outlining, explaining a process, and researching.
 Specific applications are individualized according to students' career plans and are chosen from several categories, including effective letter writing, short report writing, proposal writing, research writing, and formal report writing from analyzed data.
-Pre-requisite: appropriate placement. communications-Written.
+Communications-Written

-WRIT 121S - Intro to Technical Writing +
+WRIT 121S - Intro to Technical Writing + Studio.

-Studio.
 WRIT 121S Intro to Technical Writing paired with a studio (lab) component.
 The studio is an intensive study of a variety of writing concepts and strategies designed to extend the WRIT 121 curriculum.
 WRIT 121S fulfills the graduation requirement for WRIT 121.
+Communications-Written

 Pre-requisite: WRIT 121S placement.
-Communications-Written.

-\WRIT 122 - Intro to Business Writing.
+WRIT 122 - Intro to Business Writing.
 This course is designed to teach students how to write better routine business correspondence.
 The basic concepts of letter, memo, and report writing are taught.
 Emphasis is on composing at the keyboard, given different office situations and following oral and written instruction.
 While grounded in solid business communication fundamentals, this course takes a strong workplace activity orientation, which helps students connect what they learn to what they do or will do on the job.
 Grammar and punctuation will be reviewed and emphasis on business usage.
-Pre-requisite: appropriate placement. communications-Written.
+Communications- Written

-\WRIT 122S - Intro to Business Writing +
+WRIT 122S - Intro to Business Writing + Studio.

-Studio.
 WRIT 122S Intro to Business Writing paired with a studio (lab) component.
 The studio is an intensive study of a variety of writing concepts and strategies designed to extend the WRIT 122 curriculum.
 WRIT 122S fulfills the graduation requirement for WRIT 122.
+Communications-Written

 Pre-requisite: WRIT 122S placement.
-Communications-Written.